 Coros Dura Review: Outstanding Battery Life and Simplicity, with Drawbacks

 Dura’s only standout feature is the claimed battery performance, further boosted by solar.
-You could get everything else and more from a good, cheaper and equally less widely-known bike computer like Lezyne, Bryton or Magene; buy a $10 battery pack, and you’re sorted.
+You could get everything else and more from a good, cheaper and equally less widely-known bike computers like Lezyne, Bryton or Magene; buy a $10 battery pack, and you’re sorted.
 Even 2-year-old models from Wahoo and Garmin are often similarly priced in sale periods and do a superior job.

 Coros Dura Review Summary - impressive battery life, rugged durability, user-friendly controls, but...